The growing threat of severe weather conditions, including increasingly severe tornadoes, has caused interest in storm shelters to surge.

 Building Permits and Legislation

-Of course, this won’t apply to safe rooms or shelters constructed inside, and may well make that option more viable.
+Of course, this won’t apply to safe rooms or shelters constructed inside and may make that option more viable.

-Above-ground storm shelters are much easier and quicker to access than underground bunkers, which is part of their appeal.
+Above-ground storm shelters are much easier and quicker to access than underground storm shelters, which is part of their appeal.

-Maybe you’ve got wheelchair users you need to consider, in which case, a customized MAX Shelter from FamilySAFE is probably your more affordable and convenient option.
+Maybe you’ve got wheelchair users you need to consider, so a customized MAX Shelter from FamilySAFE is probably your more affordable and convenient option.

-Access to interior storm shelters can easily become blocked as the usual paraphernalia of life builds up.
-Whether it’s in your garage or basement, you need to keep access clear, otherwise, there’s no point in having the shelter in the first place.
+Access to interior storm shelters can quickly become blocked as the usual paraphernalia of life builds up.
+Whether in your garage or basement, you need to keep access clear; otherwise, there’s no point in having the shelter in the first place.

 In addition to the people you need to protect, consider whether you need extra room for pets and valuables.

-Survive-A-Storm’s TwisterPod might be big enough for a family of four at a squeeze, but if you throw two dogs and a hamster into the mix, things could get a little cramped.
+Survive-A-Storm’s TwisterPod might be big enough for a family of four at a squeeze, but throwing two dogs and a hamster into the mix could get a little cramped.

-Storms, tornadoes, and severe weather conditions all threaten our livelihoods and infrastructure.
+Storms, tornadoes, and severe weather conditions threaten our livelihoods and infrastructure.